CALL NOW FOR A FREE QUOTE 866.760.8194

 GET YOUR FREE CONSULTATION

 In a marine or offshore environment, maintaining a safe and clean operation is a key factor in the daily lives of both guests and crew.
 Responsible marine waste management is not only vital to the prevention of pollution and keeping in compliance with federal discharge laws, it can also save vessel and fleet owners money and valuable onboard space.

-Handling uncompressed waste takes time, but by installing a baler or compactor, you can compact cardboard, plastic, and other recyclable waste instantly.
-Compacting at the waste source can provide multiple time-saving and efficiency-boosting advantages.
-Global Trash Solutions offers balers and compactors for the marine industry that have a small footprint and can compact common types of waste by up to 90%.
+Handling uncompressed waste takes time, but by installing a cardboard baler or marine waste compactor systems, you can compact cardboard, plastic, and other recyclable waste instantly.
+Using a marine waste compactor at the waste source can provide multiple time-saving and efficiency-boosting advantages.
+Global Trash Solutions offers balers and compactors for marine waste management that have a small footprint and can compact common types of waste by up to 90%.

 Here’s how our process works to improve waste management in the retail industry: